 A forthcoming book by Andris Zimelis, Ph.D.

-The Two-Minute Stranger is a research-driven book about the brief, ordinary contacts that make friendship possible.
+The Two-Minute Stranger is about the brief, ordinary contacts that make belonging possible before friendship has a name.

-In six weeks, the goal is not to become a different person.
-It is to have more familiar faces, more low-pressure conversations, and one recurring place where connection can keep happening.
+In six weeks, you start making one ordinary place more familiar: more low-pressure conversations, more remembered names, and one recurring place where connection can keep happening.

-The first chapter asks a question that is difficult to unsee: what happens to a life when the checkout line, waiting room, porch, diner counter, and familiar face behind the register disappear?
+Who would notice if you stopped showing up?
+The first chapter begins there, with the checkout line, waiting room, porch, diner counter, and familiar face behind the register.

 Who this is for

-For people who are not friendless, but still feel socially underfed.
+For people who feel socially underfed in ordinary life.

 People with contacts, coworkers, followers, group chats, and old friends they rarely see.
-People who do not need a grand reinvention, but do need more ordinary contact in an ordinary week.
+People who want more ordinary contact in an ordinary week, without turning connection into a performance.

-A first step small enough to try this week.
+A first step small enough to begin today.

 Week 1